Mehul-k123/Chatgpt-clone/README.md

 # Chatgpt-clone
-A chatbot which can give answers to your questions from OPENAI connected with database to store the questions asked
+A chatbot which can give answers to your questions from OPENAI connected with database to store the questions asked Connecting the openai with database mongodb using nodejs backend